docker/docs/content/manuals/billing/3d-secure.md

 > [!NOTE]
 >
-> [Docker subscription](../subscription/setup.md) payments support 3D secure authentication.
+> [Docker subscription plan](../subscription/setup.md) payments support 3D secure authentication.

 3D Secure (3DS) authentication incorporates an additional security layer for credit card transactions.
 If you’re making payments for your Docker billing in a region that requires 3DS, or using a payment method that requires 3DS, you’ll need to verify your identity to complete any transactions.
 The method used to verify your identity varies depending on your banking institution.